This document describes and provides solutions for common dataset issues and errors.

 - 'datefromparts' is not a recognized built-in function name

 This error indicates that a function of SQL Server we're using to create a date is not available in your version of SQL Server.
 It started with SQL Server 2012, but we can make an adaption on the back end.
-Please contact Support and let them know if you're having a datefromparts error.
+If you're having a datefromparts error, please contact Support by selecting Help > Open a Ticket from the top menu bar.

 Invalid object error

 This error indicates that a table used in a default dataset is not there.
 In most instances, this means that you are on an earlier version and need to upgrade.
 In rare instances, the table is not a part of your setup.
 For custom datasets, this usually means that the table you were using no longer exists.
-To see if a fix is available, contact Support for more information.
+To see if a fix is available, please contact Support by selecting Help > Open a Ticket from the top menu bar.

 Deadlocks occur when the database kills our query because another process has locked the table(s) our query is trying to read.
 Deadlocks are rare because they normally affect processes writing to a table instead of just reading (SQL queries do lock tables, but release them quickly), but there have been situations where we encounter these.
 If you experience deadlocks, look into what is using the database first.
 These other processes are what are causing BrightGauge's queries to be locked out.
 For help, you should contact the vendor that set up your SQL database or consult a database administrator (DBA).
 As a last-ditch effort, BrightGauge can help work around these errors, but again it's a last-ditch effort since the workaround can cause incorrect data to be read.
-For more information, you can read Microsoft SQL Server documentation or contact Support.
+For more information, you can read Microsoft SQL Server documentation or contact Support by selecting Help > Open a Ticket from the top menu bar.